deniolp/elm-advanced-app/Lessons/WebSocket/Readme.md

 ---

 How to play with it:
-  You need Node.js in your system!
+  You need Node.js and Elm in your system!

 * Clone this repo to your place
 * Do `npm i`
+* Go to the /Lessons/WebSocket directory
-* Do `elm make src/WebSocket.elm --output=elm.js`
+* Make `elm make WebSocket.elm --output=elm.js`
 * Open index.html
 * **Voilà!**